 Inmates receive 3 meals per day which are delivered directly to their cell.
 Appropriations are made for those inmates with special dietary needs.

-The Dallas County Jail contracts with Correctional Healthcare Company (CHC) for inmates healthcare that provides a jail nurse and jail doctor.
+The Dallas County Jail contracts with Advnaced Correctional Healthcare for inmates healthcare that provides a jail nurse and jail doctor.
 If an inmate becomes ill while incarcerated in the Dallas County Jail the inmate must fill out a request for medical attention.
 All medical requests will be reviewed by the jail nurse or jail doctor.
-Medication and/or medical attention will be decieded on by CHC staff based on the protocols governed by CHC.
+Medication and/or medical attention will be decided on by ACH staff based on the protocols governed by ACH.

-If an inmate has pharmaceutical needs from a previous or current ailment, medications are purchased from the CHC pharmacy or other pharmacy's approved by CHC.
+If an inmate has pharmaceutical needs from a previous or current ailment, medications are purchased from the ACHpharmacy or other pharmacy's approved by ACH.
 Medication management is overseen by the jail nurse and is dispensed by jail staff at the prescribed time and prescribed dosage.
 All jail staff have received medication management training with the State of Iowa.

 The Dallas County Jail will not be responsible for the cost of health care services.
 These services include: doctor, hospital, ambulance, medications and dental costs.